vpavliuk/fluffy-broccoli/README.md

 # fluffy-broccoli
-Requirements:
+Event sourcing + Combine

+Required features:
 - Ability to rebuild the state by replaying event log
-- Blind app.
-The app should receive all its input through one or more event streams
+- The app should receive all its input through one or more event streams
+- Ability to switch between different UI frameworks (SwiftUI/Command line)